talangsoft/talangsoft.github.io/_posts/2015-07-30-how-can-we-facilitate-effective-meetings.md

 I hope that at least some people will benefit from this post and will have more valuable meetings from now on.

 You can read further in the topic here:
-<a href="http://www.forbes.com/sites/forbesleadershipforum/2014/02/05/seven-steps-to-running-the-most-effective-meeting-possible/">Seven Steps for Effective Meetings</a>
+<a href="http://www.forbes.com/sites/forbesleadershipforum/2014/02/05/seven-steps-to-running-the-most-effective-meeting-possible/" target="_blank">Seven Steps for Effective Meetings</a>

 TM